-CMMC 2.0 Eases Compliance Burden for DoD Contractors and Subcontractors
+CMMC 2.0 Eases Compliance Burden

 In September 2020, the Department of Defense (DoD) published version 1.0 of the Cybersecurity Maturity Model Certification (CMMC), which was designed to protect sensitive unclassified information that the DoD shares with its contractors and subcontractors.
 CMMC 1.0 became effective on November 30, 2020, which marked the beginning of a five-year phase-in period.

 In November 2021, the DoD announced CMMC 2.0, which incorporates extensive feedback from public comments on CMMC 1.0 and significantly streamlines and refines CMMC requirements relative to version 1.0.
 The new CMMC framework is expected to significantly ease the burden of CMMC compliance for most DoD contractors and subcontractors.

 In this blog post, we’ll provide a high-level view of the CMMC 2.0 changes and how they may impact your organization.

 In broad strokes, CMMC 2.0 streamlines and simplifies CMMC requirements.
 Key changes include: